-Elements BookmarkList The top-level element that contains a list of bookmarks for the individual event logs.
+Elements BookmarkList The top-level element that contains a list of bookmarks for the individual event logs .
 Bookmark Defines the cursor position in an event log specified by the Channel attribute.

-Attributes Channel The name of the channel.
+Attributes Channel The name of the channel .
+If the channel contains events from a container, then the container identifier will be appended to the name of the channel.
 RecordId The logical event record number in the event log specified by the Channel attribute.
 IsCurrent Specifies if the event at the cursor position corresponds to the channel corresponding to the element.
 A subscription or query can apply to several channels.
 In this case, there is a Bookmark element for each channel.
 However, only one channel can be the one with the last event, and its IsCurrent attribute MUST be set to true.